hsavit1/Swift-Design-Patterns/README.md

     The object template pattern provides the foundation for grouping data values and the logic that manipulates them together, known as encapsulation.
 Encapsulation allows an object to present an API to its consumers while hiding the private implementation of that API.
 This helps prevent the tight coupling of components.

     ------

+###The Prototype Pattern

+    The main benefit is to hide the code that creates objects from the components that use them; this means that components don’t need to know which class or struct is required to create a new object, don’t need to know the details of initializers, and don’t need to change when subclasses are created and instantiated.
+This pattern can also be used to avoid repeating expensive initialization each time a new object of a specific type is created.